 Although we may not be able to help everyone who applies to us, we are committed to providing a high-quality service to all our applicants.
 If something goes wrong, we need you to tell us about it.
 We will use the information you give us to help improve our service.

-If you are not happy about any part of our service, please email us on email@example.com
+If you are not happy about any part of our service, please contact us via this page.

 What will happen next?